 In 2014 we will be offering the classes below.
 For more information, ring the office on 9231 8182 or email firstname.lastname@example.org.
 If you are interested in any class that is fully booked please call the office to go on a waiting list.
 We often have cancellations.

 More information on art and illustration at the Gardens can be found here.

 Scientific Botanical Illustration Class with Lesley Elkan and Catherine Wardrop

 As part of the 10th Anniversary celebrations of the Margaret Flockton Award, Lesley Elkan and Catherine Wardrop, Royal Botanic Gardens and Domain Trust illustrators, will be conducting a two-day workshop in black and white scientific botanical illustration.
 With tuition on plant research and identification, pencil sketching, microscope dissections, scale and composition, students will then render their drawings with ink technique suitable for reproduction.

-Australian Botanic Garden, Mount Annan
+Barbara Duckworth at the Australian Botanic Garden, Mount Annan

 Beverly Allen Art Master Classes

 A three or four day botanical painting workshop for artists with some experience.
 With colour we will explore the light and shade, tone and form necessary to creat a three dimensional illusion on paper.
 We will analyse the layers of colour needed to depict a plant realistically, and learn techniques of colour mixing and application of washes.
 There will be an emphasis on the finer details that bring a painting to life and demonstrations of various techniques.

 When: Thurs 13, Fri 14, Mon 17 & Tues 18 November, 9.30 am - 4 pm (book online)